TomTucka/ansible-role-boundary/README.md

 # ansible-role-boundary

-A role to build a production grade HashiCorp Boundary.
+A role to build production grade HashiCorp Boundary.
 This role has been built to be used in conjunction with [Packer](https://packer.io/) to build production-grade machine images that can be used to deploy Boundary into a cloud or data-center environment.

 This role isn't used for deploying or orchestrating Boundary, that should be done using [Terraform](https://terraform.io/).